 Increasingly, food lovers and restaurant goers are finding, booking and sharing new places to eat online.
 This means connecting the dots between the restaurant's brand and online channels is now one of the most important parts of fine dining restaurant marketing.
 But with so many moving parts in running a restaurant, the reality is that restaurants only spend 10% of their time on marketing.

-This article and accompanying infographic aims to help restauranteurs understand how software, social media, brand and hospitality interconnect to produce a successful fine dining marketing strategy.
+This article and accompanying infographic aims to help restaurateurs understand how software, social media, brand and promotional videos interconnect to produce a successful fine dining marketing strategy.

 Trends in consumer behavior at restaurants